aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/lib/stacks/stack-data-pipeline/README.md

 }
 ```

-## Data Quality Component

-TODO: @armdiazg or @jangna to describe the data quality component

 ### Setup Lambda Function
 Create all of the necessary DataBrew resources to profile the data -> dataset, ruleset and profile job.
 ```jsonc